 An officer must review the contents of the A-file for proof of refugee status.
-The A-file should contain an approved refugee application (Form I-590) with proper endorsement, or an approved relative petition (Form I-730).
+The A-file should contain an approved Registration for Classification as Refugee (Form I-590) with proper endorsement, or an approved Refugee/Asylee Relative Petition (Form I-730).
 Although applicants may submit an Arrival/Departure Record (Form I-94), or a notice showing an approved relative petition with their application, these documents must always be cross-checked with the evidence in the A-file to confirm the applicant’s refugee status.

 - Evidence of 1-year physical presence in the United States

-An officer can generally verify physical presence by reviewing the date of last arrival, place of last entry into the United States, and address history on the adjustment application, and the information within USCIS systems, such as the Central Index System.
+An officer can generally verify physical presence by reviewing the date of last arrival, place of last entry into the United States, and address history on the Form I-485, and by the admission information within USCIS’ systems.

 Two (2) passport-style photos, taken no earlier than 30 days prior to filing

-Report of Medical Examination and Vaccination Record (Form I-693)
+Report of Immigration Medical Examination and Vaccination Record (Form I-693)